Introducing features of the course website

 The ‘Search forums’ block

-The ‘Settings’ block provides content-specific functionality and the options available to you from this block will change depending on your location in the course.
+The ‘Administration’ block provides content-specific functionality and the options available to you from this block will change depending on your location in the course.
 Use this block to access your profile settings.

 The ‘Navigation’ block